 Even if you have a short distance from inside your home to your hot tub, nothing beats wrapping up in a plush robe before and after using your hot tub.

 But not all robes are created equal.
-For outside use, you need a robe that’s thick and well-made.
+For outside use, it’s a good idea to find a robe that’s thick and well-made.

-One robe I recommend is this one by Luxome.
+One robe I recommend for hot tub use is this one by Luxome.
 Luxome makes one of the softest robes on the market today with a bamboo viscose textured knit.
 According to their site, bamboo is what gives these robes their ‘supremely soft (and just a little silky) feel”.

-Luxome is a small business brand on Amazon you can feel great about supporting.
+Luxome is a small business brand on Amazon that you can feel great about supporting.

 Comfier makes a pretty awesome towel warmer you can check out here that fits two towels, enough for most people.